Kamaleshz/DevOpsAssignment/DevOps Assignment/Markdown File/DevOps Assignment.md

 ﻿## **DevOps MCQ**
-1\.
+## 1\.
 What does WSL stand for in the context of Windows?

-    **Answer: c.
-Windows Subsystem for Linux**
+## ***Answer: C. Windows Subsystem for Linux***

    Rationale: WSL, denoting Windows Subsystem for Linux, serves as a compatibility layer within Windows, enabling the native execution of Linux applications.

-2\.
+## 2\.
 What is the primary objective of continuous integration (CI) in DevOps?

-    **Answer: b.
-Regularly incorporating code changes**
+## ***Answer: B. Regularly incorporating code changes***

    Rationale: The principal aim of continuous integration (CI) is to consistently integrate code modifications into a shared repository, ensuring that contributions from various developers are frequently integrated and tested.

-3\.
+## 3\.
 Within the Linux command line, what's the function of the cd command?

-    **Answer: b.
-Modifying the current working directory**
+## ***Answer: B. Modifying the current working directory***

    Rationale: The "cd" command, when utilized in the Linux command line, is employed to alter the present working directory, facilitating navigation within the file system.

-4\.
+## 4\.
 Which of the options isn't categorized as a Linux distribution?

-    **Answer: c.
-Docker**
+## ***Answer: C. Docker***

    Rationale: Docker does not fall under the category of Linux distributions; instead, it stands as a platform designed for containerization and application deployment.
 Linux distributions comprise operating systems such as Ubuntu, CentOS, Debian, among others.

-5\.
+## 5\.
 In the context of DevOps and containerization, what is Docker's primary use?

-    **Answer: c.
-Packaging and deploying applications in containers**
+## ***Answer: C. Packaging and deploying applications in containers***

    Rationale: Docker is predominantly employed for packaging applications and their dependencies into containers, streamlining the deployment, management, and scalability of applications within a consistent and isolated environment.